Canner/vulcan-sql-examples/README.md

 ## Public Datasets

-Here is [a list of public datasets](https://canner.notion.site/Public-Dataset-ca99a4ddf04b4993bf09da0e1640df32?pvs=4) you may find interesting and we hope they can spir your inspiration!
+Here is [a list of public datasets](https://canner.notion.site/Public-Dataset-ca99a4ddf04b4993bf09da0e1640df32?pvs=4) you may find interesting and we hope they can spur your inspiration!